D: 2 Jul 2025 Main functions (--make-grm-bin...) Quick index search |

 .tfam (PLINK 1 sample information file)Sample information file accompanying a .tped file; identical format to .fam files. .tped (PLINK 1 variant-major text genotype table)Variant information + genotype call text file.
 Must be accompanied by a .tfam file.
 Loaded with --tfile, and produced by "--export tped".
 Contains no header line, and one line per variant with 2N+4 fields where N is the number of samples.
 The first four fields are the same as those in a .map file.
 The fifth and sixth fields are allele calls for the first sample in the .tfam file ('0' = no call); the 7th and 8th are allele calls for the second sample; and so on.
 All variants must be biallelic (or monomorphic, or all-missing). .traw (variant-major additive component file)Produced by "--export Av"; suitable for loading from R. Loaded with --import-dosage (note that several modifiers must be specified).
 A text file with a header line without a leading '#', and then one line per variant with the following N+6 fields (where N is the number of samples):

-.vcf, .bcf (1000 Genomes Project text Variant Call Format)Variant information + sample ID + genotype call file; text if .vcf, binary if .bcf.
+.vcf, .bcf (1000 Genomes Project Variant Call Format)Variant information + sample ID + genotype call file; text if .vcf, binary if .bcf.
 Imported with --vcf/--bcf, and produced by "--export {b,v}cf".
 Note that, while PLINK 2.0 supports a much larger subset of the VCF standard than PLINK 1.9, it still isn't appropriate for general-purpose VCF handling.
 Instead, the goal is to provide a very useful complement to bcftools.
 For example, PLINK 2.0 does not save per-call read depths, so any data management or analysis which requires them to be kept around should be done with bcftools or a similarly general tool; but once you're done with variant calling/imputation and are ready to treat your data as a single matrix of hardcalls or dosages (possibly with missing entries), PLINK 2.0 is much more efficient.
 The VCFv4.3 files emitted by "--export vcf" start with the following three header lines:

 This is usually followed by all the VCF header lines (if any) present in the loaded .pvar file, a "##chrSet=" chromosome set description when appropriate, and additional "##contig=", INFO/PR, and FORMAT header lines when necessary to make the file conform to the VCF standard.
 Next comes a tab-delimited header line with the following N+9 fields (where N is the number of samples), and one tab-delimited line per variant with the same fields:

 Allele codes are supposed to either start with '<', only contain characters in the set {A,C,G,T,N,a,c,g,t,n}, be an isolated '*', or represent a breakend. --export issues a warning if an allele code does not satisfy this restriction.
-The full VCFv4.3 specification is in the hts-specs GitHub repository; this includes details on the BCF binary encoding. .vmiss (variant-based missing data report)Produced by --missing.
-A text file with a header line, and then one line per variant with the following columns:
+The full VCFv4.3 specification is in the hts-specs GitHub repository; this includes details on the BCF binary encoding. .vcor (LD-statistic report)Produced by --r[2]-[un]phased when in its default tabular-output mode.
+A text file with a header line, and one line per variant-pair passing all filters.
+The following columns are present:

 When dosages are present, MISSING_DOSAGE_CT will typically be slightly lower than MISSING_CT, since hardcalls normally aren't saved for dosages in (0.1, 0.9) or (1.1, 1.9). .vscore (text variant score report)Produced by --variant-score.
 A text file with a header line, and then one line per sample with the following columns: